matt-curtis/zemel/README.md

 }
 ```

 One of the things `end()` is useful for is cancelling parsing early.
-If you know you have all the information you want once a certain element ends, you can immediately stop parsing, and not waste extra time parsing the rest of the document.
+If you know you have all the information you need once a certain element ends, you can immediately stop parsing, and not waste extra time parsing the rest of the document.

 ## Selector body execution